-John F. Kearney, Chairman (4), is a mining executive with 47 years of experience in the mining industry.
-He is currently Chairman of Buchans Resources Limited, Labrador Iron Mines Holdings Limited (OTC), Anglesey Mining plc.
-(LSE), and Canadian Manganese Company Inc. He was formerly Chairman, President and Chief Executive Officer of Northgate Exploration Limited (TSX, NYSE, MSE, LSE), and Canadian Zinc Corporation (TSX), and former Chairman of Minco plc (AIM), and Scandinavian Minerals Limited (TSX).
+John F. Kearney, Chairman (4), is a mining executive with almost 50 years of experience in the mining industry.
+He is currently Chairman of Buchans Resources Limited, Labrador Iron Mines Holdings Limited, Anglesey Mining plc, and Canadian Manganese Company Inc. He was formerly Chairman, President and Chief Executive Officer of Northgate Exploration Limited, and Canadian Zinc Corporation, and former Chairman of Minco plc, and Scandinavian Minerals Limited.
 Previously a director of Irish Base Metals Limited, Gortdrum Mines Ireland Limited and Ennex International plc.
 He holds degrees in law and economics from the University College Dublin and a Masters in Business Administration from Trinity College Dublin.

 Peter McParland, Chief Executive Officer (4), is the founder and Managing Director of Quarry and Mining Equipment (QME), with over 40 years of experience in the mining industry.
-QME is an International Mining Contractor providing underground contracting services to Boliden, Lundin, Dalradian, among others, and is also a long-established global equipment supplier of both new, and reconditioned, mining and tunnelling equipment.
+QME is an International Mining Contractor providing underground contracting services to Boliden, Lundin, Dalradian, among others, and is also a global equipment supplier of both new, and reconditioned, mining and tunnelling equipment.
 He is a Director of Buchans Resources Limited and several private companies, both in the mining and medical and health care fields.
 He was previously a Director of Minco plc.